0qln/EmbedTube/README.md

 # EmbedTube
- A chrome extension that uses an embedded player to play youtube videos.
+	A chrome extension that uses an embedded player to show youtube videos.
+Why?
+	This can have various benefits, one of which being that there are no ads in embedded players.

+# Installation
+1. Download any  `.zip`  release and unpack it. (latest release is always recommended.)
+2. Open your [Extension Manger](chrome://extensions/) and enable developer mode.
+3. Import the folder.
+Make sure you select the folder that contains the `manifest.json` file.